 If you’re struggling with making payments on your mortgage, auto loan, or another kind of secured debt, a credit builder membership may be a better alternative for you – and cheaper.

 Does credit counseling work?

 Credit counseling does work so long as you follow the steps laid out for you by your certified credit counselor.
 It will take hard work, consistency and you shouldn’t expect results to show up overnight.
 However, over time you should start to see improvements.

 In the meantime, it’s important to look for alternative ways to boost your cash flow and save money, pay off debt, and educate yourself about financial health.
 MoneyLion’s ongoing resource platform and intelligent budgeting tools are a great place to start.

 Good credit counselors will take a hard look at your full financial situation before making recommendations.
 If someone is recommending a paid service, like debt management, before taking the time to understand your finances, it’s a potential red flag.

 You also want to be wary of someone promising to improve your score easily and quickly.
 Improving your credit score is hard work and takes time.
 Authentic credit counselors that want to help you will never sugarcoat this.

 You may or may not qualify for credit counseling services, either way, a legitimate alternative is a Credit Builder Plus membership.
 A Credit Builder Plus membership can help you improve your credit score with a small, low-cost loan that’s designed to be easy to pay off.
 By making regular and consistent payments, your score will get a boost.

-MoneyLion’s Credit Builder Plus membership has helped the majority of users raise their credit scores by 60 points in the first 60 days.
+MoneyLion’s Credit Builder Plus membership has helped more than half our members raised their score by up to 27 points within 60 days.
 It’s a safe, affordable alternative to credit counseling companies.